Jookia/u-boot/README.md

 General features:

 - Multiple gpio-hog pins support

+Video features:

-- Support for MIPI DBI panels
+- MIPI DBI panels
-- Support for NewVision NV3052C SPI panels
+- NewVision NV3052C panels
+- Sitronix ST7701 panels
+- Setting NV3052C and ST7701 panel pixel formats
+- Fascontek FS305VG158 panel
+- Fascontek FS028VG047 panel

 Allwinner D1/T113 features:

 - SPI NAND booting (based on work by Icenowy Zheng and Maksim Kiselev)
+- Fixed MMC clock divider (backported from mainline)
+- T113-S4 booting (Thanks Lukas Schmid)
-- UART1 and UART2 support
+- UART1 and UART2
+- UART3 on PE8/PE9
 - LCD video output
 - PWM support
 - gpio-hog support

+There's numerous other improvements and bugfixes to support these features.

 This branch tracks U-Boot v2025.04.
 To see a list of commits from this branch only use this command: